Second Spanish Armada: Aftermath

-At first the damage appeared to be minimal and Philip hoped that once the Adelantado had reassembled the ships, he could continue his voyage but as time passed the enormity of the disaster became apparent.
-Losses to the Armada at El Ferrol were significant.
+At first the damage appeared to be minimal and Philip hoped that once the Adelantado had reassembled the ships, he could continue his voyage, but as time passed the enormity of the disaster became apparent.
+Losses to the Armada at Ferrol were significant.
 There was general confusion and sadness at the disaster.
 In mid-November the nuncio sent a sorrowful summary of the facts: thirty vessels were missing, thirteen had crashed into the reefs and there were many dead from the Portuguese upper class.
-Eighteen of the sunken ships were embargoed hulks, whose loss could easily be replaced but five of the King's principal ships known as the Apostles had perished.
+Eighteen of the sunken ships were embargoed hulks, whose loss could easily be replaced, but five of the King's principal ships known as the Apostles had perished.
 The worst loss was the 900-ton galleon Santiago, which had carried 330 soldiers as well as sailors, of whom only twenty-three survived.
 Disease had ravaged the ships ever since they had been at port.
 These could not be replaced so easily and there were few survivors in others.
-In all nearly 5,000 men either perished to shipwrecks or were dead or sick to disease.
+In all, nearly 5,000 men either perished in shipwrecks or were dead or sick with disease.

 As the magnitude of the disaster became more fully known, Philip reluctantly cancelled the enterprise on 13 November.
 The disaster was ruinous in terms of finance as the ships La Capitana de Levante and Santiago, each transporting the paychests of 30,000 ducats, were lost.
 The Armada was to winter in Spain and to depart the following spring, without further diversions or postponements.
 A great fear then gripped Galicia in January 1597 that the English navy would possibly show up at any moment, a situation similar to that in 1589.
-The Armada was rebuilt in El Ferrol with the help of replacement artillery and monies recovered from the shipwrecks.
+The Armada was rebuilt in Ferrol with the help of replacement artillery and monies recovered from the shipwrecks.
 The Spanish authorities were more concerned with defending the peninsula.